paddyohanlon/remote-manifesto/_posts/2013-09-08-inspiring-russian-grandfather-potato-harvesting-machine.markdown

 <aside class="tangent" id="potatoes"><p>Sasha’s plot yeilds more than a years supply of potatoes, and will provide seed for replanting next season.
 They are stored in the basement of Sasha’s garage, where neighbours often come during winter to purchase. <a class="return-to-text" href="#footnote6" title="Continue reading the main text"><b>Continue reading the main text </b>&#8629;</a></p></aside>

-Although far from elegant, or what I imagine most people would consider beautiful, the six wheel drive machine is absolutely functional.
+<p class="flush">Although far from elegant, or what I imagine most people would consider beautiful, the six wheel drive machine is absolutely functional.
 And although not beautiful, I don’t find it ugly, I enjoy looking at it.
-In the context of Sasha and Lida’s garden—their “огород” (pronounced agaroad), originally a state endowed allotment, later purchased by the couple— it works both in form and function.
-I still find it intriguing, but don’t question its belonging in that place.
+In the context of Sasha and Lida’s garden—their “огород” (pronounced agarod), originally a state endowed allotment, later purchased by the couple— it works both in form and function.</p>

 ### Gratitude

-Sasha made a great impression on me this visit.
+Sasha made a great impression on me.
 Speaking with him, even without understanding every word, I can feel the wisdom in his eyes.
 Some of his traits, which I alluded to earlier, are incredible gratitude, peaceful temperament, warm and powerful communication, keen curiosity, empathy, and love for others.
-I believe these drive him to continue to learn and serve, and he is as strong in spirit as he is physically.
+I believe these drive him to continue to learn and serve, making him even stronger in spirit than he is physically.

 One day, I was surprised when Sasha started sharing his thoughts on malicious hackers and the consequential potential fragility of government security.
 Another time he commented on how great is it that technology enables me to work remotely.
 As well as being unexpectedly up to date on technology, it’s easy to get into in depth discussions with him on politics, philosophy and religion.
 He is still actively involved in his local community and continues to speak regularly as a pastor in his church.